jdcapa/ChemPhysConst/README.md

 A small python library allowing access to atomic weights and isotopic compositions for all known chemical elements.
+It is meant to be lightweight and fast due to the hdf5 database.

 Installation *(not yet working)*
 ------------